 Tariff Support

-City of Peterborough Economic Development collaborates with all levels of government and industry organizations to help businesses navigate these changes and explore strategies for maintaining resilience, by connecting them with resources to mitigate tariff impacts, explore trade agreements, and identify new global opportunities.
-If you’re looking to expand beyond Canada or adapt to these new tariffs, reach out to learn how the below tools can support your export journey.
-If you have any questions please contact us at ecdev@peterborough.ca
+The City of Peterborough Economic Development team collaborates with all levels of government and industry organizations to help businesses navigate these changes.
+The City's Economic Development team assists businesses with exploring strategies for maintaining resilience by connecting businesses with resources to mitigate tariff impacts, explore trade agreements, and identify new global opportunities.
+If you’re looking to expand beyond Canada or adapt to these new tariffs, reach out to learn how the tools below can support your export journey.
+If you have any questions, please contact us.

 The Startup Canada Tariff Toolkit is designed to aid entrepreneurs and support organizations in navigating the complexities of tariffs, and their impact on Canadian businesses.
 It provides a comprehensive overview of national and regional support organizations, tariff regulations, how they affect supply chains and pricing, strategies for mitigating risks, and further international expansion.
 This resource guide is being updated frequently and in real time.